A letter of urgency

-The gravity of this reality lies within and beyond the parameters of Western euro-centric epistemology- theories of knowledge developed overwhelmingly through a White gaze, centered upon the experiences and logical reasoning of White propertied middle-class cis-heterosexual men.
+The gravity of this reality lies within and beyond the parameters of Western euro-centric epistemology- theories of knowledge developed overwhelmingly through a White gaze.
+It is centered upon the experiences and logical reasoning of White propertied middle-class cis-heterosexual men.
 Subsequently, we must explore the established canons, received understandings of wisdom, truth and knowledge that lie within the central rubrics of the black experience.
 These are encompassed within autobiographical accounts, historical texts, memoirs, folklore, songs, and the cultural practices of our ancestors and forebears.

-These sources of authority establish that the truth the world is witnessing is nothing new for black people.
+These sources of authority establish that the truth the world is witnessing - is nothing new for black people.
 It is not a coincidence that black people are protesting across the globe.
 It is not a coincidence that Black British people can easily draw parallels to the narratives of their brothers and sisters across the diaspora.
-This is because the black experience outside Africa and the Caribbean bares a painful and violent resemblance and this truth is an integral part of our heritage and something, we continue to teach our children.
+This is because the black experience outside Africa and the Caribbean bears a painful and violent resemblance, and this truth is an integral part of our heritage and something, we continue to teach our children.

-Many of you may take exception to what has been said thus far, but I assure you
+Many of you may take exception to what has been said thus far, but I assure you:

 The conversation many black parents have with their children about how ‘The world is not fair’.
 As a black person you will have to work twice as hard just to be seen as equal and ten times as hard to be seen as above average (take Obama and Trump for instance).